kraffcho/Little-Red-Riding-Hood-Adventures/README.md

 - 🎭 **Smooth animations** - GPU-accelerated for optimal performance
 - 🚫 **Stuck detection** - Prevents unwinnable game states for player and wolf
 - 💣 **Special Items System** - Collect and use bombs to stun the wolf
+- 🧥 **Hunter's Cloak** - Become invisible to the wolf for strategic gameplay
 - 📦 **Compact Header Inventory** - 3-slot inventory in the header with visual cooldown
 - 🎯 **Quest Progress in Header** - Slim one-liner progress bar showing collected flowers
 - ⚙️ **Settings Menu** - Accessible via SVG gear icon in header (top-right)